 Dr. Nishanth Khanna is a neuroradiologist by training who has been involved in fundraising efforts in support of the ACLU and has been engaged projects related to science education in the community.
 He is currently a clinical instructor at The Johns Hopkins Hospital.
 His area of interest is advocacy for the adoption of renewable energy and its wide-ranging benefits.
 He is also passionate about improving science literacy in public schools.

 Arthur Milholland, MD

-Tim Whitehouse has more than 20 years of experience working with on a wide range of environmental issues with governments, businesses, nonprofit organizations and community groups.
-He has worked as an environmental consultant for a major metal recycling company and a company that produces industrial hygiene products.
-Previously, he was head of the Law and Policy Program at the Commission for Environmental Cooperation in Montreal, Canada and a senior attorney at the U.S. Environmental Protection Agency in Washington, D.C.
+Tim Whitehouse is executive director of Public Employees for Environmental Responsibility (PEER).
+He was Chesapeake PSR’s most recent executive director serving through the spring of 2019.
+Tim has more than 20 years of experience working on a wide range of environmental issues with governments, businesses, nonprofit organizations and community groups.
+He has worked as an environmental consultant for companies on international trade and environmental issues, as helped start a local non-profit organization focusing on clean energy issues.
+Previously, he was head of the Law and Policy Program at the Commission for Environmental Cooperation in Montreal, Canada and a senior attorney at the U.S. Environmental Protection Agency (EPA) in Washington, D.C.
 He is interested in the interface of policy and science and on strengthening transparency in government.

 Dr. Laalitha Surapaneni is an Internal Medicine physician.
 She earned her MPH at Johns Hopkins Bloomberg School of Public Health.
 She was involved with Project CURE, an organization that helps repurpose medical supplies and reduce medical waste.
 She works with Chesapeake PSR on air pollution issues from energy sources and on climate and health education.